 But, you may be wondering, just how effective is the gel?
 Forty-eight percent of patients treated with gel had full wound healing, compared to 30% of patients treated with other methods.
 And, even more exciting news: the healing time was cut in half!
 Wounds had shrunk by 50% in 21 days for patients using the gel.
 Patients not using the gel had to wait 42 days to get that same result.

 While the gel is still being studied, the results are certainly exciting.
 We can’t wait to learn more about this therapy, which harnesses your own body’s potential to self-heal!

-An Irish start-up company, called FeelTect, has received a special grant to continue developing the ‘Tight Alright’ technology for a medical device designed to sense pressure and treat venous leg ulcers.
+FeelTect, an Irish startup, has a special grant to develop ‘Tight Alright’ technology.
+It’s intended for use in a medical device that senses pressure and treats venous leg ulcers.
 To understand why and how it will work, we must first explore what causes venous leg ulcers.

 What are Venous Leg Ulcers and Why Do They Form?

-Venous leg ulcers are chronic wounds that develop because of venous insufficiency, a condition in which your body cannot circulate blood from your lower limbs.
+Venous leg ulcers are chronic wounds that develop because of venous insufficiency, a condition in which your body can’t circulate blood from your lower limbs.
 Venous insufficiency sets in when tiny valves in your veins stop working well.
-Instead of forcing blood back up towards the heart, blood pools up in your legs.
-Your veins then get stretched out and fluid builds up in your lower limbs.
+Instead of forcing blood back up towards the heart, it pools your legs.
+Then, your veins get stretched out and fluid builds up in your lower limbs.

-You may be at risk for venous leg ulcers if you:
+You may be at risk for venous leg ulcers if your: